Let Us Answer Your Premises Liability Questions

 - Damages for loss of enjoyment of life

 - Funeral expenses and other damages that can be recovered in wrongful death lawsuits

 While some damages have a direct cost that is easy to calculate (such as the costs of past and current medical care), other damages are more difficult to calculate.
 Thankfully, our attorneys have decades of experience and can help you fairly value all aspects of the case.

 How long do I have to file a premises liability lawsuit?

 Acting promptly after an injury caused by someone else’s negligence is important for many reasons.
 Louisiana law allows injured parties one year after the date the injury occurs to file a personal injury lawsuit.
 There are exceptions to this timeline, however.
 For example, the statute of limitations may be extended for a person under age 18.
 Also, if an injury results from a product defect that is discovered beyond the one-year time frame, you may still be able to file a personal injury lawsuit.

 What are the legal fees for representing a party in a premises liability lawsuit?

 As with most personal injury lawsuits in which we represent injured parties seeking compensation, we accept these cases on a contingency fee basis.
 That means there are no upfront costs, and we only get paid if we help you obtain a recovery.
+Our fees are paid as a predetermined percentage of the total amount we help you recover.
 In cases where we represent the defendant or alleged at-fault party, we work on our regular hourly fee basis.